aqipro/aqilink-docs/docs/faq.md

 ### SAP: 500 Internal Server Error
 Returning the message `500 Internal Server Error` while testing the basic connection via **`aqilink`** to the repository.
 This could be a bunch of possible issues in the current configuration.
 Check the related log files of the **`aqilink`** and/or repository container.
-For example: If Nuxeo is the connected repository, check whehter the service name of the used `docker-compose.yaml` matches the name used in parameter `baseUrl` of the configuration file [`storage.yaml`](/configuration/aqilink/#hyland-nuxeo-repository).
+For example: If Nuxeo is the repository behind **`aqilink`**, check whether the service name of the used `docker-compose.yaml` matches the name used in parameter `baseUrl` of the configuration file [`storage.yaml`](/configuration/aqilink/#hyland-nuxeo-repository).
+Also, make sure that all services in the `docker-compose.yaml` using the same network.

 ![Internal Server Error](/_media/faq/0005_sap_internalServerError.png)